Deductibility of Real Estate Rental Losses

 Losses or gains from a publicly traded partnership (PTP), which is a partnership whose interests are readily marketable, can only be combined with other passive activity losses to the extent of passive income unless the entire interest is disposed of in a fully taxable transaction; any net gains is considered nonpassive income while remaining losses must be carried forward (Inst 8582).

 The $25,000 allowance includes not only deductions but also tax credits that are measured in deduction equivalents.
-The deduction equivalent (DE) of a passive activity credit is the amount of the deduction that would be required to equal the credit in terms of lowering tax liability.
-For instance, if a taxpayer is in the 28% bracket, a $1000 deduction will reduce his tax liability by $280.
-So if he has a passive activity credit of $280, then that would be the deduction equivalent of $1,000, since that would save the same amount of money in taxes.
-Generally, the deduction equivalent can be found by dividing the amount of the credit by the taxpayers tax bracket, so a $1000 tax credit would be equal to a deduction equivalent of $1000 ÷ .25 for a taxpayer in the 25% bracket, which would mean that the taxpayer must have a deductible amount of $4000 to equal the deduction equivalent of the $1000 tax credit.
+The deduction equivalent (DE) of a passive activity credit is the deduction amount equal to the credit in terms of lowering tax liability.
+For instance, if a taxpayer is in the 35% bracket, a $1000 deduction will reduce tax liability by $350.
+So a passive activity credit of $350 would be the deduction equivalent of $1,000 since that would save the same amount of money in taxes.
+The deduction equivalent can be found by dividing the credit amount by the taxpayer's tax bracket, so a $1000 tax credit would be equal to a deduction equivalent of $1000 ÷ .25 for a taxpayer in the 25% bracket, which would mean that the taxpayer must have a deductible amount of $4000 to equal the deduction equivalent of the $1000 tax credit.
 The deduction equivalent is figured on Form 8582-CR, Passive Activity Credit Limitations.

 However, there is no active participation test for low-income housing and rehabilitation credits.
 There is no MAGI phaseout for the credit for low-income housing property placed in service after 1989.
 However, the MAGI is reduced by rental real estate losses that can be claimed by real estate professionals, including deductions for contributions to IRAs and pensions, and losses from a publicly traded partnership.

-Deductions plus deduction equivalents that exceed the $25,000 allowance must be allocated pro rata, first offsetting passive losses, including suspended losses from prior years, and then applied to credits in the following order:
+Deductions + deduction equivalents that exceed the $25,000 allowance must be allocated pro rata, first offsetting passive losses, including suspended losses from prior years, then applied to credits in this order:

 1. all credits that are not rehabilitation or low-income housing credits,